 “It’s been a lot of hours dedicated to both, but it’s been super good,” Eizraelov said.
 “Sometimes I have to miss a few events, but the band directors and Coach Sully work really well together to make sure that I’m able to go to as much as possible.”

 While band and athletics are normally double-blocked, some of these students take single-blocked periods or split after-school practices.
-Participation in track, cross country, and robotics are most common with band.
+Participation in track, cross country and robotics are most common with band, but students are not limited to only those activities.

 “Our students have been extremely professional, working through schedules and anticipated conflicts,” Lipman said.
 “I am very excited about the process so far.”